Line editing

 11. How much does line editing cost?

 Rates vary depending on manuscript length, complexity and turnaround time.
-I generally charge per word or per hour, and I’m happy to provide a custom quote after reviewing a sample of your writing.
+Generally, I charge per word or per hour, and I’m happy to provide a custom quote after reviewing a sample of your writing.

 12. Can you combine line editing with other services?

 Absolutely.
-I can combine line and copyediting for a streamlined edit, or offer a manuscript critique + line edit for clients who need both big-picture and stylistic feedback.
+I can combine line and copy editing for a streamlined edit, or offer a manuscript critique + line edit for clients who need both big-picture and stylistic feedback.
 Just let me know what you’re looking for.

-13. Will I still need a copyeditor after your line edit?
+13. Will I still need a copy editor after your line edit

 Yes, ideally.
-A copyedit is the next step to catch any remaining grammatical issues, style guide inconsistencies, or typos.
+A copy edit is the next step to catch any remaining grammatical issues, style guide inconsistencies, or typos.
 Each editing stage serves a distinct purpose.

 14. Is my work confidential?